Bishwa7/Web_Dev/Week14/typescript-adv-api/README.md

 * Map
     * maps gives you an even fancier way to deal with objects.
     * it is a javascript concept

+* Exclude
+    * In a function that can accept several types of inputs but you want to exclude specific types from being passed to it.